foodborne-illness/Salmonella/README.md

 ## About this Repository

-- R codes are written in R Studio and stored in the `EDA` and `Modeling` folder.
+- R codes are written in R Studio and stored in the `Data preparation` and `Modeling` folder.

 - The `Data` folder includes the meta data from NCBI.
 For complete dataset we use for modeling, see the [link](https://drive.google.com/file/d/1kmlia5vTlS_2r9Hp5TpCGLK7Uq3U02_p/view?usp=sharing).